 - Remove any stones.

 - Add aquatic plants.

 Keep the pond's shape simple.
-A fiddly shape makes it more tricky to lay the underlay and liner, and natural ponds tend to be simple shapes anyway.
+A fiddly shape makes it trickier to lay the underlay and liner, and natural ponds tend to be simple shapes.

 Begin by removing the turf, which can be recycled by adding it to your compost heap.
 If you plan to have grass edges around the pond rather than a stone edging, then set some turves aside for this.

 Before I researched how to build a frog pond I had the idea that it would have to be really deep.
 This isn't true, but be aware that if you plan to add fish of any species then the pond's depth will be more important as healthy fish have different environmental requirements from amphibians.